 Wooden toys are beautiful.

-The grain adds natural patterns to the toys, and your baby will absorb this organic effect.
+The grain of wood adds natural patterns to the toys, and your baby will absorb this organic effect.
 Even when they are painted, the texture of the wood adds depth and nuance to the color in a way that colored plastic does not.
 Dr. Maria Montessori believed in giving young children beautiful toys.
 Because they are forming themselves, and because they have a mind that absorbs their environment without a filter, they will construct their intelligence and perspective from whatever surrounds them.
 Truly beautiful toys will enhance this developmental experience.
 Wood is beautiful in a way that human-made materials never will be, and by giving your little one this beauty, you are feeding their young mind with the finest materials.

 Wooden toys come directly from natural materials.